zojer-studio/substrate/content/Empire.md

 Embrace diverse language - we're all talking about the same thing, we're just speaking in different languages.
 The closer we can come to realize that, the closer we can come to the ideal prisoners dilemma -- work together, at every step of the way

+## Chapter 6: Unsuppressing spirituality; i.e. The Unconscious
+---
+The picture this paints is pretty fucking bleak.
+It seems like there's no way out—which is the very reason we are collectively consumed by anxiety and depression: products of **nihilism**.

+In 2025, we find ourselves at what I consider to be the furthest reaches of what Empire is able to subsume.

+It enters an environment, takes advantage of its loving/welcoming nature, then strips the environment of any and all diversity.
+By destroying diversity,

+It hijacked people's sense of good and bad through the idea of **morality**.

+Capitalism hijacks people's sense of practicality through the idea of **empiricism**, and it is here where we find ourselves today.

-## Chapter 6: Its breaking point; Maximum entropy in a closed system
+## Chapter 7: The breaking point; Maximum entropy in a closed system

 But we have reached a point in society where empire doesn't have much further to go.
 It has conquered our nervous systems; where can it go next?